 Households choose to which housing interventions and/or resources they would like to be referred.
-Referrals are only made to the projects and/or agencies with which the household chooses to have their information shared.
-Assessors must ensure that referrals are appropriate based on the region's resources and the household's eligibility for those resources and accurately record the referral in HMIS (see "Recording Referrals" section).
-Assessors must also ensure that households know the referrals being made and next steps in accessing the programs and/or services to which they were referred.
+Referrals are only made to the projects and/or agencies with which the household would like a referral to.
+Assessors must ensure that referrals are appropriate based on the region's resources and the household's general eligibility for those resources (Assessors may not know full eligibility requirements for each program, so this is primarily referring to VI-SPDAT score and/ chronic homeless status) and accurately record the referral in HMIS (see "Recording Referrals" section).
+Assessors must also ensure that households know the referrals being made and are aware of next steps in accessing the programs and/or services to which they were referred.